iamthechad/grails-recaptcha/README.md

         // Include the noscript tags in the generated captcha includeNoScript = true

+        // Include the required script tag with the generated captcha includeScript = true

         // Set to false to disable the display of captcha enabled = true
     }